Common European Framework of Reference for Languages: "Mediation"

 A distinction is made between "Cognitive Mediation" and "Relational Mediation".
 The scales on Cognitive Mediation describe the process of facilitating access to knowledge and concepts.
 In contrast, the scales under Relational Mediation focus on the processes of establishing and maintaining interpersonal relationships to create a cooperative environment.
+(Note: The CEFR-CV contains an illustration on mediation which does not take the social constructivist approach into account.
+(Council of Europe 2020: 35).)